Bio-Glucosamine Forte

 How to take Bio-Glucosamine Forte

-The capsules are taken with a glass of water.
-Dosage is one capsule three times daily.
-You can also choose to take the whole day's ration at one time.
-The capsules do not need to be taken with a meal.
-Do not take double dose if you forget a dose, but continue with normal dosing.
+Take the capsules with a glass of water. osage is one capsule three times daily.
+You can also choose to take the entire dose (three capsules) at once.
+It is not necessary to take the capsules with a meal.
+Do not take a double dose if you forget a dose, just continue with the normal dosage.

 Pregnancy and lactation